true-while/AzureFastStartForIoT/Fraud Detection/README.md

 Basic Hardware Setup
 ====================

 1. Set up your PC and RPi according to these [instructions](http://ms-iot.github.io/content/en-US/win10/SetupPCRPI.htm).
+Make a note of the IP address of the device, you'll need it for later.
 2. Wire the PIR sensor as shown in the image below being sure to use 10 kΩ pull-up resistor.

 ![Connect the following using a 10 kΩ pull-up resistor.](https://hackster.imgix.net/uploads/image/file/68626/PIR_bb.png?auto=compress%2Cformat&amp;w=680&amp;h=510&amp;fit=max "Connect the following using a 10 kΩ pull-up resistor.")